Welcome to our most recent edition of the Better Brewing Blog: How to Sweeten Kratom Tea.

 - Pineapple.
 Adding pineapple to your brew is another excellent way to naturally sweeten your kratom tea.
 Pineapple is rich in manganese, Vitamin C, Vitamin B6, Potassium, and Magnesium.
 These vitamins and minerals have had promising research conducted regarding their effects on cognitive functioning, cardiovascular health, and indigestion.

-- Coconut.
-Another great fruit to sweeten your kratom.
-Coconut sugar has long been used as an effective natural sweetener, dating back centuries.
+- Coconut: Another great fruit to sweeten your kratom.
+Try cocnut milk or water, which has hints of natural sweetness, or go straight for coconut sugar.
+This unrefined sugar has long been used as an effective natural sweetener, dating back centuries.
 When used to sweeten kratom, it can help mask the inherent bitterness of kratoms’ tannins as well as any flavoring out there.
 You can grind up some fresh coconut and strain into a juice, or simply add coconut sugar to your brew to taste.
 We’ll save you the wide variety of health benefits that are associated with coconut.
 However, it is especially high in manganese which plays a major role in bone health.

 Make it Your Own!